ocurrent/ocurrent/README.md

 </p>

-A green box indicates a pipeline stage that succeeded, orange means in-progress, grey means cannot be started yet, and red means failed.
+A green box indicates a pipeline stage that succeeded, orange means in-progress, grey means cannot be started yet (inputs not ready), yellow means queued or waiting for permission to start, and red means failed.

 Clicking on a box shows the log for that operation (though not all operations have logs; `head commit` doesn't, for example).